 PhoreMost has developed a next-generation phenotypic screening platform called SITESEEKER® that can discern the best new targets for future therapy and crucially, how to drug them.
 This has the potential to significantly increase the diversity of novel therapeutics for cancer and other unmet diseases.
 Based on the Company’s core proprietary PROTEINi® technology, SITESEEKER systematically unmasks cryptic druggable sites across the entire human genome and directly links them to useful therapeutic functions in a live-cell context.
 Using this platform, PhoreMost is building a pipeline of novel drug discovery programmes addressing a range of unmet diseases.

-To explore cutting edge approaches with the potential to change how we view difficult to drug diseases.
-Bringing the leading experts across multiple disciplines together in one central hub, Next Generation Undruggable will explore shared challenges and the innovative approaches with the greatest potential to change how we view difficult-to-drug diseases.
+Explore cutting edge approaches with the potential to change how we view difficult-to-drug diseases.
+Bringing the leading experts across multiple disciplines together in one central hub, Next Generation Undruggable will explore shared challenges across all of undruggable with the aim of benefitting the whole industry.

 Showcasing the next wave of undruggable innovation with exclusive content.
-Including protein degradation, precision transcription factor targeting, unique fragment and structure based drug discovery and oligonucleotide gene upregulation.
-We have Interactive sessions on AI and Machine Learning as well as the business and partnerships that make the breakthroughs possible.
+Including protein degradation and molecular glues, transcription factors, oligonucleotide approaches and more, plus interactive sessions on AI and Machine Learning as well as the business and partnerships that make these breakthroughs possible.

-Discuss crucial topics & industry challenges with leading experts in the field with our panel sessions.
-Get hands-on with your learning with our roundtable sessions and share with your peers in this senior-level audience.
-Hear the case studies that are at the forefront of research and innovation.
+Discuss crucial topics & challenges with leading experts from pharma, biotech & academia through panels with Q&A. Get hands-on with your learning with our roundtable sessions, sharing key insights with your senior-level peers.
+Discover the case studies that are at the forefront of research and innovation fuelling the next wave of undruggable.

 Making the once thought to be impossible, possible is critical to creating Innovative and crucial medicine for difficult to drug diseases.
 I’m looking forward to learning from the minds behind the scientific advancements being made to drug the once undruggable”